 Copyright © Nucleus Medical Media, Inc.

-An enlarged spleen may need to be removed.
-It can lead to other health problems if it is enlarged and not removed.
+A splenectomy is the surgical removal of the spleen.
+An enlarged spleen may need to be removed because it can lead to other health problems.

 National Gaucher Foundation